Creating Seamless Textures

 Step 5

 From the pop-up menu of the Appearance panel, add another New Fill like before.
-Make sure you have the top most fill selected, change the new fill to a radial gradient and fill both color stops with white.
-Change the opacity of the first white color stop to 40 and the second to 0.
-From the sub-menu of the new radial gradient, click Opacity, and change the Blending mode to Overlay.
+Select the top fill, and change the gradient to a Radial Gradient.
+Then set the color to white on both stops and change the Opacity of the first white color stop to 40 and the second to 0.
+From the sub-menu of the new radial gradient, click Opacity, and change the Blending mode to Overlay as outlined in the images below.

 Step 6

-That does it for the background texture, but we can add similar textures to text with the Appearance panel.
-Moreover, we will keep the text still editable!
-Start with typing out some text with the Type tool (T).
+That does it for the seamless background texture, but we can also add similar textures to our copy, all while keeping the text still editable!
+(Isn’t the Appearance Panel awesome?!)
+To start, select the Type tool (T), and type some text.
 I used the the font for Museo Slab 900 for the “Raster” text.
-Next, take off any stroke and fill from the text.
+Next, using the Color panel, remove the stroke and fill from the text.

 Step 7

-Choose Add New Fill from the pop-menu of the Appearance panel and fill it with a linear gradient.
+From the Appearance panel, click the pop-menu, choose Add New Fill and fill it with a linear gradient.
 Change the first color stop to white, the second to a light gray, and change the Angle to -90.

 Step 8

 Create another new fill from the Appearance panel and fill it with a gray color.
-With the new gray fill item selected in the Appearance panel, go Effects > Texture > Texturizer.
+Then, select the new gray fill, and go to Effect > Texture > Texturizer.
 In the Texturizer dialog, change the texture to Burlap, the Scaling to 200, the Relief to 50, and the Light to Top.
 Change the fill’s Blending Mode to Multiply and set the Opacity to 5.

 Step 9

 Select the bottom linear gradient in the Appearance panel and go Effect > Stylize > Drop Shadow.
-In the Drop Shadow dialog, change the Opacity to 60, the X and Y Offset to 0 and the Blur to 1.
-All done with this treatment!
+In the Drop Shadow dialog box, change the Opacity to 60, the X and Y Offset to 0, and the Blur to 1.
+You should now have a light texture effect and drop shadow on your text!

 Step 10

 For the “Effects” text, I used Museo Sans 300 (I’m kinda obsessed with the Museo Family).
-With this treatment, take off any stroke and fill, create a new fill from the Appearance panel, change it to a linear gradient, change the first color stop of the gradient black, change the second color stop a gray color, and change the Angle to -90.
+Again, type out some text, then using the Color panel, remove the stroke and fill.
+Then, create a new fill from the Appearance panel, and add a a linear gradient to the text, chaging the first color stop to black and the second color stop a gray color.
+Next, change the Angle to -90.
 Create another new fill, make sure you are editing the last fill list item in the Appearance panel, change the fill to a lighter color than your background, and go Effect > Distort & Transform > Transform.
 In the Transform Effect dialog, change the Vertical Move to 1.
 That does it for the raster texture example!
+How did yours turn out?

 Playing Around

-It’s fun to play around with different texture to get to create different results.
+Get creative.
+It’s fun to play around with different effects to see what new textures you can create.
 Below is taken from the Vectips tutorial Create An Editable Stitched Label Type Treatment with some basic textures added.

 Pattern Fills